 A: You should look at finding a running partner or join a running club/group, this approach will mean that you continue to enjoy your passion for running and you top up your hobby with a nice level of social interaction.

-Q: As a lady I have done a lot of road running and I want to build up my stamina and speed, can you give me any advice?
+Q: As a lady, I have done a lot of roads running and I want to build up my stamina and speed, can you give me any advice?

 A: Yes, building up your stamina requires a step by step method to increase stamina.
 Once you start this plan, keep to it and gradually increase your stamina to a higher level.